validatedpatterns/docs/content/contribute/creating-a-pattern.md

 Therefore the question really is: How do I move my successful architecture solution into a sustainable GitOps/DevOps framework?
 And that is what we are going to do in this section.

 ## Requirements for creating a new pattern
 * The patterns framework requires some artifacts like OpenShift GitOps (ArgoCD) in order to provide the GitOps automation.
 All existing patterns use OpenShift GitOps as a starting point.
-The [multicloud-gitops pattern](/patterns/multicloud-gitops) is the most fundamental of patterns and therefore it is reocmmended to use it as a base pattern.
+The [multicloud-gitops pattern](/patterns/multicloud-gitops) is the most fundamental of patterns and therefore it is recommended to use it as a base pattern.
 I.e Create a new pattern based on it.
-* Create a new branch on your new patternto perform the initial changes.
+* Create a new branch on your new pattern to perform the initial changes.
 * Deploy the initial new pattern pattern to the cluster.

 # Moving to the validated patterns framework